AswinGopal/Raspberry-Pi-Zero-v1.3-Headless-WiFi-setup-Using-Linux/README.md

-# Raspberry Pi Zero v1.3 Headless WiFi Setup For Pihole
+# Raspberry Pi Zero v1.3 Headless WiFi Setup For Pihole Using Linux

 The following instructions will ultimately enable your Pi Zero to automatically connect the WiFi
 to the router during every boot up, for complete headless management.